-B. An immediate referral may be made to pupil appraisal services for an individual evaluation of those students suspected of having low incidence impairments such as deafness or hard of hearing, hearing impairment, visual impairment, deaf-blindness, traumatic brain injury, intellectual disability (moderate or severe), multiple disabilities, and some students with severe autism, orthopedic impairments and/or significant health concerns that warrant immediate referral issues; or based on substantial documentation by school building level personnel of any student suspected of being likely to injure him/herself or others.
+B. An immediate referral may be made to pupil appraisal services for an individual evaluation of those students suspected of having low incidence impairments such as deafness or hard of hearing hearing impairment, visual impairment, deaf-blindness, traumatic brain injury, intellectual disability (moderate or severe), multiple disabilities, and some students with severe autism, orthopedic impairments and/or significant health concerns that warrant immediate referral issues; or based on substantial documentation by school building level personnel of any student suspected of being likely to injure him/herself or others.
 Screening activities should be completed during the evaluation for these students.

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-17:1941 et seq.
 HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:900 (May 2009), effective July 1, 2009, amended LR 42:400 (March 2016).
 LR 51: